Contents of Article

 Importing NOTE or xNOTE lines

-When an external file that has a note-enabled file type is copied into a file that is also noted-enabled, and the external file contains NOTE or xNOTE lines, those NOTE or xNOTE lines are imported into the edit file.
+When an external file that has a note-enabled file type is copied into a file that is also note-enabled, and the external file contains NOTE or xNOTE lines, those NOTE or xNOTE lines are imported into the edit file.
 The imported NOTE or xNOTE line(s) retain the same relative position(s) they have in the external file.

 Managing the exclusion status of NOTE or xNOTE lines